Youth Development & After Care

-The final step in developing a sustainable livelihood for children in alternative care is the transition period to aftercare.
-According to a UNICEF report, Moving Forward: Implementing the ‘Guidelines for the Alternative Care of Children’, preparing a child for leaving care and aftercare support is an essential part of an effective alternative care solution.
+The final step in developing sustainable alternative care is the transition period to aftercare.
+According to a UNICEF report, Moving Forward: Implementing the ‘Guidelines for the Alternative Care of Children’, preparing a child for leaving care into aftercare support is an essential part of an effective alternative care solution.
 When little to no importance is given to this transitional period for children, the consequences in all parts of the world are often very detrimental.
-Some of these consequences can include homelessness, substance abuse, offensive behavior, or even rented placement in an adult residential facility — all of which indicate the failure of the alternative care system of preparing a child for a successful future.
+Some of these consequences can include homelessness, substance abuse, offensive behavior, incarceration, etc. — all of which indicate the failure of the alternative care system of preparing a child for a successful future.

 The international guidelines for Aftercare Support by UNICEF highlight the implementation of practices while children are in the alternative care system that properly prepares them for adulthood.
 They insist that the aftercare process begins during the child’s care and should be a gradual and supervised process that involves careful planning and following up with children and their families.

 Successful transitions are built on the following foundations:

 Good quality placements that provide young people with stability and continuity of care.

 Assessing and responding to young people’s health and emotional needs.